 When a toothache hits you at lunch or in the middle of the night, you need a quick fix.
-Clove oil can be the remedy you need, if you can't get to your dentist right away.
+Clove oil could be the remedy you need if you can't get to your dentist right away.
 Cloves contain an active ingredient that numbs the nerves in your mouth, offering temporary relief.

 How Clove Oil Works

 When you use clove oil for toothache pain, it's the eugenol (an ingredient within clove oil) that provides relief.
-Eugenol is a natural anesthetic and antibacterial, and it works well at reducing inflammation in the mouth.
+Eugenol is a natural anaesthetic and antibacterial agent, and it works well at reducing inflammation in the mouth.
 In fact, a study by the British Association of Oral and Maxillofacial Surgeons showed that eugenol is much more effective than using another analgesic and doing nothing else.
-Researchers examined the symptoms of 270 patients who had a tooth extracted, and found that patients who had received a eugenol-based paste suffered the least pain, inflammation and related aftereffects.
+Researchers examined the symptoms of 270 patients who had a tooth extracted, and found that patients who had received a eugenol-based paste suffered the least pain, inflammation and related after-effects.

 Using Clove Oil for Toothache